01

 How It Works

 Students spend 2 to 3 weeks researching their chosen topic using credible sources.
 They organize findings into a structured research poster with five required sections: the problem, the science or technology, who it affects, existing solutions, and their own recommendation.
-On competition day, each student presents to a panel of judges for 3 to 5 minutes and answers follow-up questions.

 Judging Criteria